mmakhool/portfolio/README.md

 ![image](https://github.com/mmakhool/portfolio/assets/132611699/5658e686-d69a-40fc-ba52-67f4c8b23887)

-The dashboard initially started as a MERN stack application, however, a few weeks in, and with the addition of a new developer colleague, we made the strategic decision to switch to .NET MAUI to leverage the multi-platform capabilities (legacy app only worked on Windows) of the framework while taking the opportunity to learn a newer framework and to really test those capabilities.
+The dashboard initially started as a MERN stack application, however, a few weeks in, and with the addition of a new developer colleague, we made the decision to switch to .NET MAUI to leverage the multi-platform capabilities (legacy app only worked on Windows) of the framework while taking the opportunity to learn a newer framework and to really test those capabilities.
 I adapted and implemented best practices involving MVVM archetectures, dependency injection, and the new .NET 8 features alongside the ins and outs of the legacy system.
 I developed the initial
 REST APIs to handle communications between the dashboard and GitHub and set up the necessary CI/CD pipelines in GitHub Actions to deploy the app